stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
 They are not currently configurable via the REST API.
 Also, the Stormpath Administrator directory's automated workflows cannot be altered.
 {% enddocs %}

-<a class="anchor" name="directories-reg"></a>
+<a class="anchor" name="directories-account-reg"></a>
 ### Register A New Account

-This workflow allows you to create an account at an application level rather than at a directory level.
-The application will populate the directory set as the default account store.
+This workflow allows you to create an account at a directory level.

 This workflow relies on the `account` resource as a starting point.
-For more information on working with these workflows via the PHP SDK after they have already been configured, refer to the [Working With Applications](#application-account-register) section of this guide.
+For more information refer to the [Create an Account](#account-create) section of this guide.

-This workflow is disabled by default for accounts, but you can enable it easily in the Stormpath Admin Console UI.
-Refer to the [Stormpath Admin Console product guide](https://stormpath.com/docs/console/product-guide#!ManageWorkflowAutomation) for complete instructions.
+<a class="anchor" name="directories-group-reg"></a>

-{% docs note %}
+### Register A New Group

-Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
-They are not currently configurable via the PHP SDK.
-Also, the Stormpath Administrator directory's automated workflows cannot be altered.
+This workflow allows you to create an group at a directory level.

-{% enddocs %}
+This workflow relies on the `group` resource as a starting point.
+For more information refer to the [Create a Group](#group-create) section of this guide.

 <a class="anchor" name="directories-verify-email"></a>
 ### Verify An Account's Email Address